Stockbridge, Edinburgh: St Bernard's Well

 This mineral water well is on the south bank of the Water of Leith, on an estate once known as St Bernard's.
 Just below a footpath is St Bernard's Well; a small well-house was originally built in 1760.
 The waters of the well were held in high repute for their medicinal qualities, and the nobility and gentry took summer quarters in the valley to drink deep draughts of the water and take the country air.

 In 1788 Lord Gardenstone, a wealthy Court of Session law lord, who thought he had benefited from the mineral spring, commissioned Alexander Nasmyth to design a new pump room and ornate structure over.
 The builder John Wilson began work in 1789.
 It is in the shape of a circular Greek temple supported by ten tall Doric order columns, based on Sibyl's Temple at Tivoli.
 The original statue (made of Coade Stone) was all but unrecognisable by 1820 and the temple stood for 50 years with no statue.

-In 1884 the lands (including the well) were purchased by the Edinburgh publisher William Nelson, who commissioned the current statue of Hygieia from David Watson Stevenson and presented the improved well to the city as a landmark.

 St Bernard's F.C., a once successful Scottish team but now defunct were named after the famous well and played in Stockbridge.
 The mosaic interior is by Thomas Bonnar.